[Kubernetes] How to create a user for connecting to a cluster

 [example-test@example-testbastion01 ~]$ kubectl config set-context example-test --cluster=xxxxxxxxxxxx --user=example-test Context "example-test" created.

-*Settings will be automatically added to .kube/config as shown below.
+*The settings will be automatically added to .kube/config as shown below

 contexts: - context: cluster: xxxxxxxxxxx user: xxxxxxxxxxxxxx name: xxxxxxxxxxxxxxx - context: cluster: xxxxxxxxxxxxxx user: example-test name: example-test